 What are ZeroPoint™ foods?

-There are over 200 ZeroPoint foods, including vegetables, fruits, skinless chicken and turkey breast, nonfat plain yogurt, eggs, seafood, tofu, as well as beans, peas, lentils and corn.
+Across Green, Blue, and Purple, there are over 300 ZeroPoint foods, including vegetables, fruits, skinless chicken and turkey breast, nonfat plain yogurt, eggs, seafood, tofu, as well as beans, peas, lentils and corn.

 These ZeroPoint foods form the foundation of a healthy eating pattern and are less likely to be overeaten, so members don’t have to weigh, measure, or track them.
 This gives members freedom when building meals and snacks along with the flexibility to have satisfying meals no matter how the day or week went.